-Piper was our top-rated indoor camera of 2015, but it was passed by over the years and has since gone EOL.
+Piper was our top-rated indoor camera of 2015, but it was passed by over the years and is no longer sold.
 FLIR FX should also be on the list of technology that's become less relevant over the years.
-That said, Canary was our top-rated indoor camera for 2016 and 2017.
+Canary was our top-rated indoor camera for 2016 and most of 2017.
 Though it no longer remains on top of the list, it's still a good camera.
 Nest Cam is one of the most popular indoor security cameras.
 It offers relevant security features though most require a monthly subscription.
 So which camera should you buy?

 |Piper nv EOL||Canary||FLIR FX||Nest Cam|